Sexual consent: Verbal vs. nonverbal

 Mary Spellman, the dean of students at Claremont McKenna College, states that her college allows either verbal or non-verbal consent, with non-verbal consent being assessed by looking at whether the other person is "actively participating" and touching the other person when he is touching her or encouraging the first person", signs which indicate that a "...person is an active participant in whatever is going on."

 The Daily Dot states that verbal consent is best because both participants can clearly indicate what they want, ask questions and seek clarification; in contrast, nonverbal consent may not be clear, as people "...have different understandings of gestures, "vibes," and nonverbal cues", which can lead to "ambiguity and misunderstanding".
 Lisa Feldman Barrett, a psychologist and neuroscientist, states that in a sexual consent context, "[f]ace and body movements aren't a language" that participants can rely on, because the human "brain is always guessing" about how to interpret smiles and expressions; as such, "...facial movements are terrible indicators of consent, rejection and emotion in general" and they are "not a replacement for words."

+A 2026 study found that many young heterosexual men find verbal requests for consent "awkward, unnecessary, or disruptive".
+On the one hand, this was because seeking verbal consent could turn off or offend a prospective partner.
+On the other hand, verbal consent could feel meaningless and transactional and offered no guarantee that the prospective partner actually wanted to have sex.
+The authors, Jossy Forrest of the University of Melbourne, and Jessie V Ford of Columbia University, identified that many young men instead use a process called "multi-factor authentication".
+Instead of necessarily asking for verbal consent, young men pieced together an accumulation of factors - sensory signals, trust, location, timing, and other contextual factors - to determine whether consent was present.